-We first show the cost of self-organization in terms of the average number of channel hoppings for an active node to reach a passive node in Figs. 7 and 8.
-We compare the average number of channel hoppings with three different channel busy time ratios, i.e., $\frac{u}{u+v}=0.4, 0.6$ , and 0.8.
-The results show that the number of channel hoppings for all cases are less than 5, which verifies the analysis in Section IV-D. Fig. 7 shows that when the number of nodes increases, the number of channel hoppings increases slowly.
-Fig. 8 shows that the increase of the channel availability does not have a huge influence on the number of channel hoppings.
+1) Performance of our model: We first show the cost of self-organization in terms of the average number of channel hoppings for an active node to reach a passive node in Figs. 6(a) and 6(b).
+We compare the average number of channel hoppings with three different channel busy time ratios, i.e., $\frac{u}{u+v} = 0.4, 0.6, \text{ and } 0.8$ .
+The results show that the number of channel hoppings for all cases are less than 5, which verifies the analysis in Section IV-D. Fig. 6(a) shows that when the number of nodes increases, the number of channel hoppings increases slowly.
+Fig. 6(b) actually has a slight increment in the number of channel hoppings when the number of channels increases.
+However, the increase of the channel availability does not have a huge influence on the number of channel hoppings.
+This is because of simulation settings.
+Even the minimum number of channels here is sufficient for one cell to have enough channels to ensure high success probabilities, as proved in Section IV-C.